NervanaSystems/ngraph-mxnet/NGRAPH_README.md

 integration can be enabled by setting the environmental variable `MXNET_NGRAPH_GLUON=1`

 ## Building with nGraph support
-MXnet's experimental support for the Intel nGraph graph compiler can be enabled using MXnet's build system.
+MXNet's experimental support for the Intel nGraph graph compiler can be enabled using MXNet's build system.
 Current support is for Linux-based OS's, Mac and Windows support will be added in future releases.

-When building MXnet with experimental nGraph integration enabled, MXnet's build system builds its own copy of the nGraph-supplied libraries.
+When building MXNet with experimental nGraph integration enabled, MXNet's build system builds its own copy of the nGraph-supplied libraries.
 Upon successful completion of an nGraph-enabled build, these libraries and related symbolic links can be found in the same build directory as `libmxnet.so`.